The Bass

 Resonance: boost the cutoff point

 .lpq() adds resonance at the cutoff frequency.
-A boost right at the edge, from gentle warmth to nasal honk.
+A boost right at the edge.
+Gentle warmth at low values, nasal honk at high ones.

 resonant filter